mnarasimhan02/udacity_neighborhood_map/README.md

 How To Use

-Open index.html in any browser or Click here to try it out: ➡ http://mnarasimhan02.github.io/udacity_neighborhood_map.git/ Click on any of the places on the map / sidebar for more information
+Open index.html in any browser
+Click on any of the places on the map / sidebar for more information

 Below is the screenshot of the app.
 ![1](/screenshot/screen1.png?raw=true)

-References: